sigurd4/fn_zip/README.md

 # fn_zip

-Provides a zip trait for functions, allowing two functions to be combined at compile-time before being called.
+Provides a zip trait for functions, allowing two functions to be combined before being called.
 This is equivalent to `core::future::join!()`, but lazy, and works for non-async functions.

 The resulting function takes the arguments of both functions and return a tuple.